I love that New York is world-class city, with an endless number of attractions, restaurants, parks, and things to do.

-You could go to one of the 3 observatory decks, but there are plenty of other ways to get a great photo-worthy view of the iconic New York Skyline.
+You could go to an observatory deck, but there are plenty of other ways to get a great photo-worthy view of the iconic New York Skyline.

 There are rooftop bars with amazing views.
 If you want to skip the drink or see a great view during the day or night, see our post on the best New York skyline views.

 You can find more activities from our guide to things to do in New York City at night.

-As you see in the above sections in the post, we noted which activities are kid-friendly, such as seeing a baseball game, watching the Puerto Rican Day Parade or chowing down some food at the Egg Rolls, Egg Creams, and Empanadas Festival.
+As you see in the above sections in the post, we noted which activities are kid-friendly, such as seeing a baseball game, seeing a free movie screening or chowing down some food at the Egg Rolls, Egg Creams, and Empanadas Festival.

 Below are even more activities for the family in June.